 The Peninsula City hired the same firm, Appraisal Systems, that has conducted multiple revals for other municipalities in Hudson County such as Guttenberg, Weehawken and, most recently, Jersey City.

-According to the Joseph Nichols, the City of Bayonne’s tax accessor and Mark Duda, the Vice President of Appraisal Systems, there are 14,000 residential and commercial properties that have to be assessed before October 1st in order for the city to inform property owners whether they will pay more or less in taxes.
+According to the Joseph Nichols, the City of Bayonne’s tax assessor and Mark Duda, the Vice President of Appraisal Systems, said there are 14,000 residential and commercial properties that have to be assessed before October 1st in order for the city to determine their taxes.

 Nichols welcomed the approximately 100 residents that showed up at the Senior Center on West 4th Street last night by trying to assuage residents’ fears that a reval equates to a drastic increase in taxes for everyone.

 “This revaluation doesn’t increase the amount raised by taxes.
 It’s revenue neutral.
 If the town raised $183 million last year for taxes, and needs $183 million next year – that’s still the amount: it doesn’t go up.
 If the budget goes up next year to $185 million, well that’s the amount that has to be raised; the reval is not related to raising revenue, it’s related to making the distribution fair,” Nichols explained.

 “There are plenty of people that are paying too much, and should be paying less.
 There are plenty of property owners that are paying about the right amount, and there are also property owners that should be paying more and haven’t been and guess who’s paying for that: everybody else.”

 He also explained that since the last reval in 1991, there is a wide disparity between what owners are currently paying in taxes and the actual value of their properties.